 Beersheba: A Journey through Australia’s Forgotten War, Melbourne University Press, Melbourne, 2009; later editions

 Combines a history of the cavalry charge at Beersheba and the massacre at Surafend (by Australians and New Zealanders of around 137 local Arabs) with a story of the author’s pilgrimage to the battle sites.
 Contains graphic descriptions of the reality of war and makes extensive use of a recollection by an Australian soldier who was there.
-The effect on this man are clear.
+The effects on this man are clear.

 He then talks in detail about how he and his mates stole coins from the dead.
 They also used the Turkish dead for target practice.
 “They were in the barbed wire, you know, and everything.
 And then, afterwards, in the daylight, bodies lying everywhere like that.
 We used to pot-shot them and you would see them up like that and they’d bounce.
 Oh dear, it was a bit of sport – but the wind changed.
 Crikey, the stink!
 I’ll never forget it.
 Oh. it was a horrible stink that, no doubt about it.”